GoogleCloudPlatform/community/tutorials/sigfox-gw/index.md

 - The log entry shows `Received Sigfox service message` for your device ID.
 - The value of `downlinkAck` is `true`, indicating that the device has received the configuration payload.

 Congratulations!
-You have now installed and verified the Sigfox-GCP integration.
+You have now installed and verified the integration of Sigfox with Google Cloud.

 ## Cleaning up

 ### Deleting Sigfox backend callback configurations

-If the GCP integration callbacks are the only ones configured in your Sigfox backend for this device type, you can use a script to delete them all:
+If the Google Cloud integration callbacks are the only ones configured in your Sigfox backend for this device type, you can use a script to delete them all:

 1. On your local development machine, execute the following: